Rehydrate blob data from the archive tier

 While a blob is in the archive access tier, it's considered offline and can't be read or modified.
 The blob metadata remains online and available, allowing you to list the blob and its properties.
 Reading and modifying blob data is only available with online tiers such as hot or cool.
 There are two options to retrieve and access data stored in the archive access tier.

-- Rehydrate an archived blob to an online tier - Rehydrate an archived blob to hot or cool by changing its tier using the Set Blob Tier operation.
+- Rehydrate an archived blob to an online tier - Rehydrate an archive blob to hot or cool by changing its tier using the Set Blob Tier operation.

 For more information on tiers, see Azure Blob storage: hot, cool, and archive access tiers.